 Although a feasibility study could assist project managers in determining the risks and benefits of pursuing an action plan, several steps and best practices should be considered before moving forward.

-When Should Use A Feasibility Study?
+IV.
+When Should Use a Feasibility Study?

 After a project has been offered for sale, but before any actual work begins, a feasibility study should be conducted.
 This research is being conducted as an important step of the project planning process.
 Depending on the project, it is frequently performed with a SWOT analysis or a project risk assessment.